 Manuscript Preparation, Copyediting, and Proofreading

 Q. I am editing manuscripts for publication in an international scholarly journal.
-The journal uses CMOS, 16th ed.
+The journal uses CMOS.
 The British author has cited a book’s edition published by a British publisher, for which the title uses the British spelling (Thy Neighbour’s Wife).
 For the bibliography (and notes), should the British spelling be changed to US spelling, for consistency?
 I am inclined to retain the British spelling.

 A. That’s exactly right.
 It’s essential to retain the British spelling.
 No editor has the right to copyedit an already published work!